 Regardless of the matchup the players need to individually perform for it to matter and to execute on positive trades.
 There are 3 mechanical points to consider:

-- Positioning in lane - How well you've position yourself to engage, escape, avoid a gank, dodge a skillshot, use minions to block a skill shot, etc.
+- Positioning in lane: How well you've positioned yourself to engage, escape, avoid a gank, dodge a skillshot, use minions to block a skill shot, etc.